mckaywrigley/paul-graham-gpt/README.md

 2. Set up Supabase and create a database

+3. Run the `schema.sql` file in the SQL editor in Supabase
+  - I recommend turning on Row Level Security and setting up a service role to use with the app.

-Note: You don't have to use Supabase.
+_Note: You don't have to use Supabase.
 Use whatever method you prefer to store your data.
 But I like Supabase and think it's easy to use.

-There is a schema.sql file in the root of the repo that you can use to set up the database.

-Run that in the SQL editor in Supabase as directed.
+Y ou can still use the `schema.sql` for the database of your choice._

 I recommend turning on Row Level Security and setting up a service role to use with the app.